 Our tour guide: Betina Dando – her contact number is +639217625068

 Where we stayed:

 We are budget travelers and Nanay Cita’s Homestay is our choice.
-They have cheap fan room but their location is near the airport.
-It has no free breakfast but they can cook for certain fee.
+They have a cheap fan room but their location is near the airport.
+It has no free breakfast but they can cook for a certain fee.
 Homestays and inns in Batanes range from Php350 to Php5,000.

 Nanay Cita’s Homestay (fan room-Php350/aircon-Php500, private bathroom) +639399193616